Tackling Dimensional Collapse toward Comprehensive Universal Domain Adaptation: Supplementary Background

 Let $p(y|\mathbf{x})$ represent the predicted probability distribution over the possible classes $y$ given an input $\mathbf{x}$.
 Specifically, $p(y_i|\mathbf{x})$ is the probability assigned to class $y_i$ for the input $x$, where $i = 1, 2, \cdots, K$ and $K$ is the number of classes.
 In our cases, $K=|\mathcal{C}_s|$. \paragraph{Entropy.} The entropy $H(p)$ is defined as:

 \paragraph{Confidence.} The confidence $C(\mathbf{x})$ is defined as the predicted probability for the most likely class:

 \paragraph{Energy Score.} The energy score $E(\mathbf{x})$ is calculated as:

-\paragraph{Distance. } In universal domain adaptation, source-common classes are expected to be closer to target-common classes compared to target-private classes.
-Therefore, we can leverage this relationship to distinguish between the different class sets.
+\paragraph{Relative Distance. } In UniDA, shared classes in the source domain are expected to be closer to shared classes in the target domain compared to target-private classes.
+Therefore, we can leverage this relationship to distinguish between the different label sets.
 In this method, clustering is first performed on the source data, and the distance from a given input $\mathbf{x}$ to the nearest cluster centroid is used to calculate the uncertainty.
 Let $C_j$ represent the centroid of the $j$-th cluster, and the uncertainty score $U(\mathbf{x})$ is computed as:

 where $d$ is a distance metric, such as Euclidean distance.
 The same process can be applied when the input is from the source domain.
 Note that the score is updated every $k$ steps, as calculate the distances in every step is costly.